wp-plugins/the-events-calendar-category-colors/readme.txt

 1. Activate the plugin.
 1. Go to the Category Colors tab of The Event Calendar Settings page.

-To include a Category Color legend above your calendar you will need to place a copy of `ecp-page-template.php` in your theme's **events** directory, similar to `my-theme/events/ecp-page-template.php`.
-This file is found in The Events Calendar plugin's **views** directory.
-Please refer to <a href="http://tri.be/themers-guide-to-the-events-calendar/">Themer's Guide for The Events Calendar</a> for reference.

-Within your copy of `ecp-page-template.php` you will need to insert `<?php teccc_legend_hook(); ?>` where you want the legend to appear.

 == Frequently Asked Questions ==

 = Does the plugin require The Events Calendar plugin? =

 Yes.
-[The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v2.0.5.
+[The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v3.0.

-= My calendar is taking on the styling of my first event of the month =

-There are two things you can try.

-1. With help from Barry Hughes, I've adapted a function that will remove the category class tag that appears in the article tag on that page.
-Usually this is when the **Default Page Template** is selected in the Events Calendar Settings.
-Simply <a href="https://gist.github.com/4324054">add the code in this gist</a> to your theme's _functions.php_ file.
-If it causes problems, and it may, just remove the code and try #2.

-2. Using <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">Themer's Guide for The Events Calendar</a> create a new _ecp-page-template.php_, adjust this new template to correspond to how you want your calendar displayed and choose **Default Events Template** from the Events Calendar Settings.

-= What are Legend Superpowers? =
+= What if I use a version of The Events Calendar 2.x? =

-Legend Superpowers are an optional visual effect allowing visitors to focus only on those events that belong to categories of interest - without reloading the page and without eliminating other categories from view completely.

-It needs to be enabled in the Category Colors settings page.
-The Category Legend must also be enabled and in use for it to function.

-Click on the category of interest in the Legend to see the effect; click again to remove it.
+The last compatible version of this plugin that works with TEC 2.x is [The Events Calendar Category Colors v1.6.3](http://downloads.wordpress.org/plugin/the-events-calendar-category-colors.1.6.3.zip).

+= Where can I get more help? =

+There is more extensive documentation of the plugins features and usage on the [The Events Calendar Category Colors wiki](https://github.com/afragen/events-calendar-category-colors/wiki).

 = Where can I report bugs? =

-Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).
+1. Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).
+2. Add a new issue on the [github repo](https://github.com/afragen/events-calendar-category-colors/issues?state=open).

 == Screenshots ==